mobiliabrus/tourbook/docs/2-tour.md

 ```

 The next morning, I was bored flipping through my book when he came over and squatted at my feet, telling me that she was going to KK Mountain with another tourist here.
 So, we parted ways.
 It was a strange feeling.
 I also wanted to go up the mountain with her, but my itinerary was already set.

+Thus, in the hostel, I was once again left with only a cat for company.
+This cat enjoyed gazing out from the balcony much like the idle me.

 ```<a-img>
 name:cat